gvwilson/thirdbit/src/fiction/santas/index.md

 *Mechanical Motors Part XVII: Reciprocating Drives* was stamped on the cover.
 Inside were diagrams so detailed he would have needed a magnifying glass to make sense of them and dense blocks of text interrupted by formulas and tables.
-"Are you—are you repairing it yourself?"
+"Are you repairing it yourself?"

 The santa nodded.
 "There was a school three stops up the line before everything fell apart.